jimbojw/karmarank/content/04-security-advisory.md

 **The Vulnerability:** You believe that the work artifact (the code, the analysis, the doc) is the "Real Object"—what philosophers call **noumenal**, the thing in itself—and your manager's opinion is just a noisy approximation of that truth.

 **The Reality:** You have it backward.
-In the corporate epistemology, **perception is reality**.
+In the corporate epistemology, **perception IS the noumenon**.

 There is no capital-T Truth behind the rating; the rating _is_ the object.
-Your code, docs, and analysis only matter insofar as they shift someone's perception enough to move your score.
+Your code, docs, and analysis are merely shadows on the cave wall.

 Do not confuse the input (your labor) with the output (the recognition). _The rating is the job._

 ### CVE-DEW-03: The Protocol Mismatch (The Moral Matrix)